Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 - What are the minimum standards for sexual harassment prevention training?

-The IDHR unfortunately did not provided any clarity on this issue beyond the elements contained in the statute.
+The IDHR, unfortunately, did not provide any clarity on this issue beyond the elements contained in the statute.
 We hope the model training program will provide more clarity.
 By way of review, though, the following should be included in any training program provided to Illinois employees:

 - An explanation of sexual harassment consistent with Illinois law